dj311/data-science-toolbox-1/README.md

   1. Create a new virtual env:`python3 -m venv python-env` (use `./python-env` since it's included in `.gitignore`).
   2. Activate it in your current shell: `source ./python-env/bin/activate`.
   3. Install the dependencies: `python3 -m pip install -r requirements.txt`.
+  4. Activate `nbstripout` to automatically strip output from jupyter notebooks when committing: `nbstripout --install`.